SergioNGCR/wallet-project/README.md

 1. Still on the project root folder.
 2. Run `java -jar wallet-server/build/libs/wallet-server-0.0.1-SNAPSHOT.jar`
 3. Server should start and when ready it should be listening on port 59090.
+    ```
+    If everything is good you should see a log message like:
+    - gRPC Server started, listening on address: *, port: 59090

+    You might get this error if port not available:
+    - java.net.BindException: Address already in use
+    ```

 ### Run Wallet-Client:

 1. Open a new Terminal and navigate to the project's root folder.
 2. Run the following command, replace `<users>` with the amount of users to simulate, `<threadPerUser>` with the number of threads allowed per user and `<roundsPerThread>` with the number of rounds each thread has to execute.
     ```
     java -jar wallet-client/build/libs/wallet-client-0.0.1-SNAPSHOT.jar <users> <threadPerUser> <roundsPerThread>
     ```
-3. Client application should start and simulate multiple users making requests to the Wallet-Server.
+3. Client application should start and simulate multiple users making requests to the Wallet-Server, debug messages will indicate the start and finish of the simulation and will show users making the requests.
-4. If you want to hide all the debug messages just run the same command with an additional option:
+4. If you want to hide all the debug messages just run the same command with an additional option as shown below, this could be useful when simulating more than 20 Users and you only need the start and finish times or don't care for User's output:
     ```
     java -jar wallet-client/build/libs/wallet-client-0.0.1-SNAPSHOT.jar <users> <threadPerUser> <roundsPerThread> --logging.level.com=INFO
     ```